fgx/fgx-aircraft/readme.md

 The objective of this project is to make available as [Three.js JSON]( https://github.com/mrdoob/three.js/wiki/JSON-Model-format-3.1 ) files all the aircraft and other 3D models that are created for FlightGear.

-This repository currently contains the data files for 430+ aircraft and other vehicles imprted from FlightGear files and converted to Three.js JSON format.
+This repository currently contains the data files for 430+ aircraft and other vehicles imported from FlightGear files and converted to Three.js JSON format.

-Every aircraft has its own directory which apart from the JSON data file contains read me, license, thumbbnails, splash screen and any other text files found in the original source code directories.
+Every aircraft has its own directory which apart from the JSON data file contains read me, license, thumbnails, splash screen and any other text files found in the original source code directories.

-This is the prime reposotory for aircraft data for use by FGx Globe and other apps in the pipeline.
+This is the prime repository for aircraft data for use by FGx Globe and other apps in the pipeline.

 ## Features